Updated: Sep 30, 2020

 Either way, the trails at Pipestem offer expansive views of the Bluestone River Gorge.
 To experience the breathtaking view at Raven Rock overlook, you’ll have to work for it.
 Farley Loop Trail, a three-miler, is the most rigorous trail in the park.
 Keep in mind, it’s three miles one way, and you’ll probably want to come back.
 The Lake Shore Trail, on the other hand, is a 2.2-mile loop encircling Long Branch Lake.
 Here you’ll enjoy forested as well as lakeside trail sections.
 This hike is relatively level and easy-going.
 From here you’ll catch glimpses of the migratory birds moving through the region on their trip South.

-For a kid-centric excursion, Cinderella Pumpkin Farm in Ballard, WV, about 30 minutes south of Hinton, is the place to go.
+For a kid-centric excursion, Sunset View Farms in Ballard, WV, about 30 minutes south of Hinton, is the place to go.
 Here you’ll have the opportunity to pile in for a hayride across the countryside.
 Then, pick a pumpkin to take home and carve.
 Perhaps the most fun of all, try to find your way out of a corn maze.
-This and more seasonal entertainment can be found every weekend throughout October at Cinderella Pumpkin Farm.
+This and more seasonal entertainment can be found every weekend throughout October at Sunset View Farms.

 Sandstone & Brooks Falls